makanakabailey/2pbal/VERCEL_DEPLOYMENT_GUIDE.md

 5. Select the repository containing your 2Pbal code

 ### 3. Configure Build Settings
-When importing, configure these settings:
+With the new separated structure, configure these settings:

 ```
 Framework Preset: Other